pudly/schmopera-hugo/content/articles/lynx.md

 > "Having my words made into a song gives me hope that people will learn that making assumptions about nonspeaking individuals is wrong.
 We are smart and have a lot to add to the conversation if people choose to listen." -Luke Burke, Amplify Series writer 2018-19.

 ***

-\**_Some of our writers prefer person-first language, and others prefer identity-first.
-We alternate depending on context and whom we are talking about._